 Our Principal Investigator is Dr. Leher Singh.
-The research team consists of PhD students Ms. Charlene Fu and Ms. Dilu Wewalaarachchi, research assistants and undergraduate thesis students.
+The research team consists of postdoctoral fellows Ms. Dilu Wewalaarachchi, Ms. Ooi Seok Hui, PhD student Ms. Shruthilaya Ramachandran, research assistants and undergraduate thesis students.

-You can see current members of our team in the ‘People‘ section of our website.
+You can see current members of our team in the Our Team section of our website.